-Ultimately, CFOs are looking to better fiscal tracking tools, specifically related to planning work activities, budgets across the enterprise, and forecasting.
-This means that effective financial management and reporting must be meaningful, accurate and timely.
-It must be meaningful in that it reflects the key financial indicators tied to the projects’ business case, allowing decision-makers to examine both benefits and costs of a project and compare them to the expectations.
+Ultimately, CFOs are looking for[AU: to or for?] better fiscal tracking tools, specifically related to planning work activities, budgets across the enterprise, and forecasting.
+Effective financial management and reporting must be meaningful, accurate, and timely.
+It must be meaningful in that it reflects the key financial indicators tied to the project’s business case, allowing decision makers to examine both benefits and costs of a project and compare them to the expectations.
 Developing a reporting framework around the business case and focusing on the most important metrics for the benefits and costs is the best approach to ensure financial reporting for executives that meets these goals.

-What & Why Is Work Management Critical to Organizational Success?
+What and Why Is Work Management Critical to Organizational Success?

-Work management is the practice of focusing on the specific activities, tools, processes and reporting that helps an individual get work done.
-Work management is not reserved for just project work, it can include activities such as time spent on issues (not in a schedule), trouble tickets, project, program and portfolio work and any type of “to-do” list that is associated with a resource’s daily work.
+Work management is the practice of focusing on the specific activities, tools, processes, and reporting that helps an individual get work done.
+Work management is not reserved just for project work; it can include activities such as time spent on issues (not in a schedule), trouble tickets, project, program and portfolio work, and any type of to-do list that is associated with a resource’s daily work.

-The key to understanding Work Management is that the effort spent in this discipline is designed to reduce waste and optimize a resource’s output and maximize its value to the organization.
+The key to understanding work management is that the effort spent in this discipline is designed to reduce waste and optimize a resource’s output and maximize its value to the organization.

-As organizations or companies get larger, they tend to struggle with siloed activities and projects that, in many cases, are duplicated between other parts of an organization.
-Or they find that resources doing the work approach managing their work in different manners, using different tools and methods that don’t lead to an easy way to achieve visibility.
+As organizations or companies get larger, they tend to struggle with siloed activities and projects that, in many cases, are duplicated in other parts of the organization.
+Or they find that resources doing the work approach managing their work in different ways, using different tools and methods that don’t lead to an easy way to achieve visibility.

-A good PPM software product should enable some flexibility for tracking, managing and reporting “Work” for resources and centralize that information into easy and cohesive views to report progress or expose over allocation, under allocation or duplicative effort.
-Project Server 2010 not only delivers this, but Microsoft is continuing to expand and emphasize the ability to bring work into view of the Project Organization through their different products and collaboration portal.
+A good PPM software product should enable some flexibility for tracking, managing, and reporting work for resources, and centralize that information into easy and cohesive views to report progress or expose over allocation, under allocation, or duplicate efforts.
+Not only does Project Server 2010 deliver this flexibility, but Microsoft is continuing to expand and emphasize the ability to bring work, and work activities, past, present and future into view [AU: Please clarify--is it really bringing “work into view” or some specific aspect(s) of the work into view?]of the project organization through its different products and collaboration portal.

-The better visibility to work from includes not only an individual’s level, but also those who are responsible for that work, creating a higher level of value to the organization and a faster ability to address issues, slippages or risks before they derail a project or a resource’s ability to deliver.
+The better visibility from which to work includes not only an individual level but also those who are responsible for that work, creating a higher level of value to the organization and a more rapid ability to address issues, slippages, or risks before they derail a project or a resource’s ability to deliver.

-The approach that Project Server 2010 brings to the Project Management Organization enables managers to evaluate the resource capabilities of both potential and current projects as well as establish the right strategic and tactical priorities and objectives.
-This in turn validates the corporate initiatives to focus on and execute those projects that provide the greatest business value.
+The approach that Project Server 2010 brings to the project management organization enables managers to evaluate the resource capabilities of both potential and current projects and to establish the right strategic and tactical priorities and objectives.
+This information in turn validates the corporate initiatives to focus on and execute those projects that provide the greatest business value.

-As we know, all strategy requires financial, human and material resources in order to be successful and to be carried out.
-The human resources tend to be more complex to administer and manage and in most cases have competing priorities.
-Work Management is where the rubber hits the road and where good Project Management delivers its highest value.
+As we know, all strategy requires financial, human, and material resources in order to be successful and to be carried out.
+The human resources tend to be more complex to administer and manage, and in most cases they have competing priorities.
+Work management is where the rubber hits the road and where good PM delivers its highest value.
 However, this is also where the highest likelihood of strategic value disconnects or misdirection can happen.
-It is important even at the lowest tactical level that resources aligned with doing the work understand their connection to the strategic outcomes and key deliverables required by a project.
+It is important that even at the lowest tactical level those doing the work understand their connection to the strategic outcomes and key deliverables required by a project.